afiiif/vscode-js-ts-react-nextjs-snippets/README.md

 ## Why There Are No Snippet for Import? 🤔

 Because you might not need that.
 VSCode has built-in feature for auto-import your modules.
+Use `Ctrl`+`Space` on your variable and a popup will appear.

 <img src="./images/auto-import.gif" alt="VSCode built-in auto import" width="100%" />